How to Register to Vote in Michigan

 What you will need to register:

-To register to vote in Michigan, you must provide documentation that proves where you live.
-Documents must have your name and current address.
-You can show a digital copy of any of the following documents:
+Only voters who register to vote within 14 days of the election must provide proof of residency.
+Proof of residency is a document that includes your name and current address.
+You can show a digital or paper copy of any of the following documents:

 -